SAP-samples/teched2022-AD180/exercises/Exercise_1/README.md

-2. Click on "Application backend" to create your project
+2. Click on the "Create" button in the lobby.
+Select "Build an Application" and afterwards "Application backend" to create your project

 <br>![](/exercises/Exercise_1/images/image-1-2.png)